Skip to main content

 Purpose

-This program provides grants to promote and strengthen the ability of Alaska Native-Serving Institutions and Native Hawaiian-Serving Institutions to carry out education, applied research, and related community development programs.
-This program to address educational needs, as determined by each institution, within a broadly defined area of Food, Agricultural, Natural Resources, and Human (FANH) Sciences.
+This program provides grants to promote and strengthen the ability of Alaska Native-serving institutions and Native Hawaiian-serving institutions to carry out education, applied research, and related community development programs.
+This program seeks to address educational needs, as determined by each institution, within a broadly defined area of Food, Agricultural, Natural Resources, and Human (FANH) Sciences.

 The program supports:

-• Activities of collaborative membership of Alaska Native-Serving or Native Hawaiian-Serving Institutions to enhance educational equity for underrepresented students
+• Activities of collaborative membership of Alaska Native-serving or Native Hawaiian-serving institutions to enhance educational opportunities for students

-• Strengthening institutional education capacities, including libraries, curriculum, faculty, scientific instrumentation, instruction delivery systems, and student recruitment and retention, in order to respond to identified state, regional, national, or international educational needs in the FANH sciences
+• Strengthening institutional education capacities, including libraries, curriculum, faculty, scientific instrumentation, instruction delivery systems, and student recruitment and retention, to respond to identified state, regional, or national educational needs in the FANH sciences

-• Undergraduate and graduate students from underrepresented groups in order to prepare them for careers related to food and agricultural sciences and beginning with the mentoring of students from K-12, and continuing with the provision of financial support for students through their attainment of a doctoral degree
+• Preparation of domestic pipeline of undergraduate and graduate students for careers related to the FANH sciences, beginning with the mentoring of students from K-12 and continuing with the provision of financial support for students through their attainment of a doctoral degree

-• Cooperative initiatives between at least 2 or more Alaska Native-Serving or Native Hawaiian-Serving Institutions, which may work in cooperation with one or more other entities including units of State government and private sector organizations, to maximize the development and use of resources, such as faculty, facilities, and equipment, to improve FANH education program
+• Cooperative initiatives between at least 2 or more Alaska Native-serving or Native Hawaiian-serving institutions, which may work in cooperation with one or more other entities including units of state government and private sector organizations, to maximize the development and use of resources, such as faculty, facilities, and equipment, to improve FANH education programs

 Eligibility